dev-ptera/banano-rpc-server/README.md

 This project supports two environments:

 ##### Local Development
 This is intended for testing out local changes.
+Output Build folder is `dist/dev`.
 > `yarn start`

 ##### Production Development
 This command should build & start a server that listens for incoming requests.
 It is intended that this server runs on the same machine as a Banano node.
 Similar to the banano node, this server should listen indefinitely.
+Output Build folder is `dist/production`.
 > `yarn start:production`